openresearchlabs/openresearchlabs.github.io/_pages/seminar.md

 Seminar on machine learning and data science
 ----------------------------------

-[We](./) are running a **weekly research seminar and journal club on machine learning and data science** in University of Turku, Finland.
+[We](../) are running a **weekly research seminar and journal club on machine learning and data science** in University of Turku, Finland.
 These are open and informal events.
 The exact location and topics may vary, so contact us if you're interested!

-### Reading circle
+### Research seminar / Reading circle

 **Thursdays 10-11:30am** (2018-2019).
 We cover material from the following books, a chapter per week.